tetrateio/training/modules/install/app/README.md

 ## Automatic Sidecar Injection

-You can turn on Automatic Sidecar Injection on a per Kubernetes namespace level by setting the label `istio-injection` to enabled.

-```shell
-kubectl label namespace hipstershopv1v2 istio-injection=enabled
-```

-Injection will depend on the global Injection Policy defined when installing Istio.
+Auto-Injection will depend on the global `Injection Policy` defined when installing Istio.
 You can configure it by changing the value `values.global.proxy.autoInject` from the profile:
 - `enabled`: all deployments inside a namespace with the label `istio-injection=enabled` will have a sidecar.
 Setting `sidecar.istio.io/inject = "false"` will prevent the injection.
+This is the default option in all profiles
 - `disabled`: NO sidcar will be added even if a namespace have the label `istio-injection=enabled` set.
-To enable sidecar auto-injection you need to set *both* `istio-injection=enabled` label on the namespace *and* `sidecar.istio.io/inject = "true"` annotation on the Pod/Deployment.
+To enable sidecar auto-injection you need to set *both* `istio-injection=enabled` label on the namespace *and* `sidecar.istio.io/inject = "true"` annotation on the Pod/Deployment

+For now we enable Automatic Sidecar Injection on a per Kubernetes namespace level by setting the label `istio-injection` to enabled:

+```shell
+kubectl label namespace hipstershopv1v2 istio-injection=enabled
+```

 This instructs Istio to mutate all new pods with an injected sidecar via Kubernetes' Mutating Admission Webhooks.
-In order to trigger this mutation and inject our Envoy sidecars delete all the application's pods.
+In order to trigger this mutation and inject our Envoy sidecars, delete all the current application's pods (This can also be done using a rolling-restart: `kubectl rollout restart`):

 ```shell
 kubectl -n hipstershopv1v2 delete pods --all